giantswarm/giantswarm-aws-account-prerequisites/capa-controller-role/README.md

 # Cluster API role
-role name should be `${INSTALLATION_NAME}-capa-controller`

-the role should have `Trust relationship` so it can be assumed with the user `arn:aws:iam::084190472784:user/${INSTALLATION_NAME}-capa-controller`

-If you dont know what `INSTALLATION_NAME` value is suppsoe to be ask Giant Swarm staff and they will provide it.
+If you dont know what `INSTALLATION_NAME` value is suppose to be, ask Giant Swarm staff and they will provide it.

 # Create role and policy